16 Wishes: Plot

 Jay agrees to take Abby shopping for a dress for her party but drops his wallet.
 They are followed by Krista, who convinces the clerk to eject them.
-Abby uses the 9th candle to make a wish to be treated like an adult, creating consequences of adulthood that she did not previously consider; Abby is suddenly 22 years old and now overage for high school.
-None of her classmates remember her and she cannot live with her parents due to the still ongoing festering of wasps in their home.
+Abby uses the ninth candle to make a wish to be treated like an adult, creating consequences of adulthood that she did not previously consider: Abby is suddenly 22 years old and no longer in high school.
+None of her classmates remember her, and she cannot live with her parents due to the ongoing wasp infestation in their home.
 She has an apartment, but the landlord is ready to evict her for nonpayment of rent.
-Desperate for an explaination, Abby makes a wish to beckon Celeste.
-Celeste arrives and reveals the candles grant her wishes literally as shown when her wish to be treated like an adult turned her into an adult.
+Desperate for an explanation, Abby makes a wish to beckon Celeste.
+Celeste arrives and reveals that the candles grant her wishes literally, as shown when her wish to be treated like an adult physically turned her into one.

 Abby unsuccessfully tries to alter and add to her wish list.
 When she makes a wish for her parents to understand her, it is granted, but her parents only understand her under the impression that she is an adult.
 Finding Jay at Krista’s sweet sixteen, she manages to restore his memories of their friendship by showing him the necklace he gave her, but he remains unable to help her.
-After talking to Krista, Abby learns that the two are on good terms in adulthood, and that Jay wanted to be student body president.
+After talking to Krista, Abby learns that the two are on good terms in adulthood and that Jay wanted to be student body president.

 Abby returns to her apartment, where she meets Celeste and laments her selfishness.
-Celeste reveals that, because the photo of Logan was attached to the list using chewed gum, it technically does not count and can be changed.
-Abby swaps out the photo for one of her taken that morning, and wishes to return to that morning right before midnight strikes.
+Celeste reveals that because the photo of Logan was attached to the list using chewed gum, it technically does not count and can be changed.
+Abby swaps out the photo for one of herself taken that morning and wishes to return to that morning right before midnight strikes.

-With her life back to normal, Abby throws away her wish list and gives her money to her brother Mike for a guitar.
-Abby realizes that Krista dislikes her because she took Jay away from her as a friend.
+With her life back to normal, Abby throws away her wish list and gives her money to her brother, Mike, for a guitar.
+Abby realizes that Krista dislikes her because she felt Abby took Jay away from her as a friend.
 The two reconcile and work together to make Jay student body president, fulfilling his dream.
 At Abby and Krista’s joint birthday party, Krista and Logan become a couple, as do Jay and Abby.
 As all four dance in celebration, Celeste turns into a fairy and flies away.